Do You Know How to Prepare for Power Failure?

 If your power outage is due to weather conditions, you and your employees may need to stay inside the building until the worst has passed.
 In this case, make sure your emergency kit is accessible for everyone.
 You should also do your part to minimize safety risks by:

 Carbon monoxide is a tasteless, odorless, and colorless gas that can cause serious health issues.
-High levels of carbon monoxide can even be deadly within just minutes of exposure, but it’s nearly impossible to detect on your own.
+High levels of CO can even be deadly within just minutes of exposure, but it’s nearly impossible to detect on your own.
 Installing alarms throughout your facility can protect you and your employees.

 Your generator omits dangerous chemicals like carbon monoxide, so it’s critical to ensure proper ventilation.
-The best way to do this is by placing the generator outdoors as far away from any vents, doors, and windows as possible.
+To do this is, place the generator outdoors as far away from any vents, doors, and windows as possible.